sidekiq/sidekiq/Ent-Changes.md

 1.7.2
 -------------

-- Add PT and JA translations, see issues [#3949](https://github.com/mperham/sidekiq/issues/3949) and [#3951](https://github.com/mperham/sidekiq/issues/3951) to add your own language.
+- Add PT and JA translations
 - Fix elapsed time calculations to use monotonic clock [#4000, sj26]
 - Fix edge case where flapping leadership would cause old periodic jobs to be fired once [#3974]